kuspia/super/README.rst

 Train a model
 ##############

-- The expected way to use igel is from terminal:
+- The expected way to use ML_solver is from terminal:

 Run this command in terminal to fit/train a model, where you provide the **path to your dataset** and the **path to the yaml file**